 Parallel tool calling in Azure OpenAI

-We have learned how to perform single and multi-tool calling when using the Azure OpenAI API for chat completions.
+We have learned to perform single- and multi-tool calling with the Azure OpenAI API for chat completions.
 This part of the series on Azure OpenAI will describe the parallel tool calling feature and how to implement it.
 Parallel tool calling allows you to perform multiple calls together.
-This allows parallel execution, retrieval of results, and reduced number of calls to the LLM.
-Parallel to tool calling improves overall performance.
+This enables parallel execution, result retrieval, and fewer calls to the LLM.
+Parallelizing tool calls improves overall performance.

-In a previous example about retrieving weather at a given location, we looked at how to iterate over the LLM response for tool calls and add the response to the conversation history before making the next LLM API call.
+In a previous example on retrieving weather at a given location, we examined how to iterate over the LLM response for tool calls and append it to the conversation history before making the next LLM API call.

 1